TheMathematicFanatic/MF_Tools/README.md

 ```
 ![](/demo/resources/Demo_TransformByGlyphMap0.gif)

 I recommend one first pass no glyph_map to trigger the `show_indices` mode.
 By inspecting the indices, the user can then fill in the glyph_map.
+Notice how only the "active" indices need to be mentioned in the glyph_map.
+All of the inactive indices automatically know where to go, because they are equally numerous between the two mobjects and so are just transformed into each other in order, resulting in the inactive glyphs sliding over to their new positions without any specific direction from the user.

 ```py
 class Demo_TransformByGlyphMap1(Scene):